Updated: March 20, 2019

-Running up your credit card balances when you intend to file bankruptcy is a fairly clear case of intent to defraud your creditors.
+Running up your credit card balances when you plan to file bankruptcy fairly clearly indicates that you intend to defraud your creditors.
 If you do so, the credit card company can file a nondischargeability complaint in your bankruptcy case, asking the court to declare the debt nondischargeable.
-(For more information about nondischargeability complaints, see Nondischargeability Complaints in Bankruptcy.)
-If the lawsuit goes in the credit card company's favor, you will have to repay the debt.
+If the court rules in the credit card company's favor, you’ll have to repay the debt.

-Even if you run up the balances on your credit cards without actual intent to defraud the creditor (for example, if you intend to repay every cent), you might still get in trouble if you used the credit cards for luxury goods and services, or if you took out cash advances, and you did so within a couple of months before you file your case.
-Here's why.
+Even if you run up the balances on your credit cards without actually intending to defraud the creditor—for example, if you intend to repay every cent—you might still get in trouble.
+Special rules apply if you used the credit cards for luxury goods and services, or if you took out cash advances, and you did so within a couple of months before filing your case.

 In any case, your credit card debt will be discharged unless the credit card company files a nondischargeability complaint.
 If the credit card company fails to notice your card activity or does nothing, the debt will be discharged.
 You can learn more in Adversary Proceedings in Bankruptcy.

 However, most credit card companies will carefully review all your purchases and other activity on the card that occurred before the bankruptcy filing.
-If you run up your credit card balances and then file bankruptcy, you will likely have to repay the debt.
-For most people, when possible, it’s best to stop using your credit cards, period, if you are having financial difficulties.
+If you run up your credit card balances and then file bankruptcy, you run the risk of having to repay the debt.
+For most people, when possible, it’s best to stop using credit cards entirely if you’re having financial difficulties.

-To learn more, check out Nolo's section on Credit Card Debt and Bankruptcy.
+To learn more, see Credit Card Debt and Bankruptcy.